tombedor/youbot/youbot/experiments/README.md

 An initial step for this could be generate conversational inputs using a predefined set of facts.

 If this works, it could be extended such that a knowledge graph is maintained.

+Context bracketing

+## Auxilary Dynamic Entity Representation model

+Model options:
+- RNN
+- LSTM
+- Transformer

+pipeline:

+offline:
+- for each chat log
+  - extract entities using BERT model
+  - use
+  - compare entities against already-existing entities in the knowledge base
+  - update or add as necessary